CelliesProjects/ESP32_VS1053_Stream/README.md

 void bufferStatus(size_t &used, size_t &capacity)
 ```

-There is also a version that takes two `size_t` variables by reference.<br>Works the same as the `const char *` version.
+This version takes two `size_t` variables by reference.<br>Works the same as the `const char *` version.

-A buffer will only be allocated if there is enough free psram.
+NOTE: A buffer will only be allocated if there is enough free psram.

 <hr>